 The best way to meet your child’s micronutrient needs is to offer a diet full of healthy, colorful foods rich in plants.

 For example, vitamin B12, vitamin D, iodine, and iron may be more difficult to find in adequate amounts on a vegan diet because young children go through periods of selective eating or meal skipping.
-A vegan diet can be appropriate and sufficient for children if balanced nutrition is provided.
+A vegan diet can be appropriate and sufficient for children if the nutrition is in balance.
 Be sure to have your child’s nutritional status and diet evaluated by a registered dietitian if you have any concerns.

 Did you know?

 Vitamin D is not produced in the body like the other vitamins; it must obtained either through exposure to sunlight or through supplements.

-In the end, there are many more foods that are a part of your toddlers diet which are rich in micronutrients.
-Also, it is the age where their relationship to the healthy diet increases which is crucial for their body growth and development.
+In the end, there are many more foods that are a part of your toddler’s diet which are rich in micronutrients.
+Also, it is the age where their relationship to a healthy diet increases which is crucial for their body growth and development.